fluffybunnies/shlog-rotate/README.md

 If you want to actually use this helper, create a file called `_config.s3.local.sh` inside `util/` and export your s3 bucket name.
 The script assumes s3cmd is installed and in the contextual PATH.
 An example s3cmd install script can be found here: [https://github.com/fluffybunnies/sire/blob/master/_common/s3.sh](https://github.com/fluffybunnies/sire/blob/master/_common/s3.sh)

+### To Do
+- Option to run script post-rotation as well (instead of just pre-deletion)
+	- Use case: I want my logs in s3 immediately, not just when they are about to fall off locally